FZFalzar/NikkeTools/README.md

 # NikkeTools
 Encryption/Decryption of assets for NIKKE: Goddess of Victory for purposes of modding of graphical assets

+If you don't own a Spine Pro license for modification of skeletons, you may consider using https://github.com/FZFalzar/skel2json_v4.0 to convert these skel files to the Spine JSON format, which can then be modified with 3rd-party editors such as DragonBones.
+Note: json2skel is planned but there are no planned timelines yet.

 If you like this tool and wish to support future development, consider buying me a coffee @ https://ko-fi.com/fzfalzar or use the sponsor button!

 ## Special Thanks